mspkrkan/Pick-and-Place-System-Project/README.md

 └─ README.md
 ```

+## Mobile Control (Optional Feature)

+As an experimental add-on, the system can also be controlled remotely
+via a mobile application using Blynk and ESP32’s Wi-Fi capability.

+This feature was added as a quick weekend experiment and is not part of
+the core system design.

 ## Status
 Completed – open for further improvements and extensions.

 ## Notes
 This project was developed for educational purposes to gain hands-on experience